ibm-cloud-docs/discovery/building-kg.md

 ## Entities queries
 {: #entities}

-In the beta release of the Knowledge Graph entity queries supports context-based entity disambiguation.
-Based on the entity text provided and optional context text, disambiguation identifies unique entities and returns a list of the entities ranked based on the context information.
+The beta release of the Knowledge Graph entities query supports context-based entity [disambiguation](/docs/services/discovery/building-kg.html#disambiguation) and [similarity](/docs/services/discovery/building-kg.html#similarity) queries.
 A Knowledge Graph entity query is performed by `POST`ing a `JSON` object to the `v1/environments/{environment_id}/collections/{collection_id}/query_entities` endpoint.

 You can query entities using the API, or with the {{site.data.keyword.discoveryshort}} tooling.
 See [Querying Knowledge Graph using the Discovery tooling](/docs/services/discovery/building-kg.html#querying-kg) for tooling information.